-Figure 3: Example calculation showing the number of rotor revolutions that need to be simulated if rotor behavior IGE is to be captured accurately.
-Induced power required for a rotor hovering at 1.27R above the ground. $(C_T = 0.0046)$.
+Fig. 3 Example calculation showing the number of rotor revolutions that need to be simulated if rotor behavior in ground effect is to be captured accurately and induced power required for a rotor hovering at 1.27R above the ground ($C_T = 0.0046$).